-CBF and partners work with farmers and landowners throughout the region to implement conservation projects that will improve water quality and enhance farm profitability.
-Much of the work focuses on farm best management practices (BMPs).
-Currently available in a limited number of Pennsylvania counties, CBF's Buffer Bonus program encourages farmers to couple the U.S. Department of Agriculture's Conservation Reserve Enhancement Program (CREP) forest buffers with these kinds of on-farm improvements.
-For each acre of forest buffer planted, CBF offers participating farmers a "best management practice voucher" to fund conservation work.
+CBF and partners work with farmers, renters, and landowners throughout the region to implement riparian forested buffers and install best management practices (BMPs) that will improve water quality and enhance farm profitability.
+This program encourages landowners to couple the U.S. Department of Agriculture’s (USDA) Conservation Reserve Enhancement Program (CREP) forested buffers with on-farm improvements that benefit water quality.

-Another goal of this program is to provide, at no cost to the farmer, a new or updated Conservation and Nutrient Management Plan.
-By combining this plan with an engineer's evaluation of the farm (also provided) the plans are then considered a Comprehensive Nutrient Management Plan or a CNMP.
-Having a CNMP gives farmers the opportunity to apply for federal funding to assist with larger on-farm improvements such as manure storage facilities and concrete barnyards.
+Another outcome of this program is to provide, at no cost to the farmer, a new or updated Conservation and Nutrient Management Plan (CNMP).
+With a CNMP, a farmer is then eligible to apply for federal funding to assist with larger on-farm improvements such as manure storage facilities and concrete barnyards.
+The Buffer Bonus voucher can help with the share not covered by USDA.

 Buffer Bonus Results